goharbor/harbor/tests/testcases/Group1-user-management/1-05-LDAP-user-log-in-log-out.md

 # Test Steps:

 1. A user has **NEVER** logged in to Harbor.
 He/she logs in to the UI for the first time by his/her id in LDAP.
-The id could be the uid attribte (or what is configured in ldap_uid) of his/her LDAP user DN.
+The id could be the uid attribute (or what is configured in ldap_uid) of his/her LDAP user DN.
 2. The user logs out from the UI.
 3. The user logs in again to the UI, should not see his/her own account settings and cannot change password(need to go to LDAP/AD for this).
 4. The user logs out from the UI.